nic33w/inworld-unity-sdk/README.md

 # Inworld AI Unity with multilingual support using Azure Speech SDK

-You will need to download and import the custom Azure SDK for Unity package github website for more info: https://github.com/Azure-Samples/cognitive-services-speech-sdk/blob/master/quickstart/csharp/unity/text-to-speech/README.md
+You will need to download and import the custom Azure SDK for Unity package.

+github website for more info: https://github.com/Azure-Samples/cognitive-services-speech-sdk/blob/master/quickstart/csharp/unity/text-to-speech/README.md

 Azure SDK Unity package link: https://aka.ms/csspeech/unitypackage

 Once the package has been added, you need to add your Azure subscription key and region in AzureSpeech.cs code.